Imagine a sprinter running an Olympic race. He’s competing in the 1600 meter run.

 Not only does moving the goalposts forward tend to increase our motivation, but we repeatedly prove to ourselves that we’re capable of accomplishing them.
 This is classic behavioral psychology: Instant rewards rather than delayed.
 (Even if they’re psychological.)
 Not only that, but it forces us to avoid procrastination — leaving 35 books to be read in the last two months of the year, for example.

-Those three seem like useful lessons, but here’s a challenge: Try synthesizing a new rule or idea of your own, combining the Goal Gradient Effect with at least one other psychological principle, and start testing it out in your personal life or in your organization.
+Those three seem like useful lessons, but here’s a challenge: Try synthesizing a new rule or idea of your own, combining the Goal Gradient Effect with at least one other psychological principle from The Psychology of Human Misjudgment, and start testing it out in your personal life or in your organization.
 Don’t let useful nuggets sit around; instead, start eating the broccoli.